The World Socialist Web Site invites workers and other readers to contribute to this regular feature

 British Columbia ship and dock foremen re-start strike votes

-About 730 workers, members of the International Longshore Workers Union, will re-start the vote authorizing the union to take industry-wide strike action against the BC Maritime Employers Association (BCMEA) at Canada’s West Coast ports.
+About 730 workers, members of the International Longshore and Warehouse Union, will re-start the vote authorizing the union to take industry-wide strike action against the BC Maritime Employers Association (BCMEA) at Canada’s West Coast ports.
 Union leaders announced that the vote will take at least until August 9 to be completed.
 They further stated that no 72-hour strike notice would be issued before the final tabulation of the votes from the last terminals balloted.

 On July 8, dock foremen at the Port of Vancouver were set to begin strike action, but with only hours to spare the imminent walkout was ruled illegal at an emergency hearing of the Canada Industrial Relations Board (CIRB) after the BCMEA challenged an earlier strike vote held by the union.
 ILWU leaders then abruptly bowed to the CIRB and called off the strike.
 The employers association then followed up with a bad faith bargaining complaint.
 Hearings on that dispute will take place between August 6 and 9.

 The move by the BCMEA to disrupt strike action on the docks follows on from government interventions last year to shut down a militant strike by longshore workers along Canada’s Pacific coast.
-In the present dispute with the ship and dock foremen the ILWU initially issued its 72-hour strike notification on July 5 against DP World, one of the cargo handling companies in Vancouver.
+In the present dispute with the ship and dock foremen the ILWU initially issued its 72-hour strike notification on July 5 against DP World, one of the cargo-handling companies in Vancouver.
 Workers at that company voted by 99 percent for strike action.

 In retaliation, the BCMEA threatened a full lockout to begin on July 9 if workers went ahead with any job action.
 However, after an intervention by the Federal Labour Minister on July 6, the CIRB announced the following day that they had determined the strike vote held by the ILWU was an “unfair labour practice” and therefore illegal because, they claimed, only the workers at DP Cargo had been balloted and not the entire local membership.
 That ruling, however, suggested that the union could only carry out legal strike action if it was an industry-wide affair.
 The federal government, then, would make the case that such an all-encompassing strike, if it occurred, would endanger the Canadian economy and be subject to anti-strike intervention.